temporal-hpc/navier-stokes/README.md

    ```

 2. Configure the project specifying:
-- `CMAKE_PREFIX_PATH`: the root directory where you installed the Mimir library (contiene sus headers y libs)
+- `CMAKE_PREFIX_PATH`: the root directory where you installed the Mimir library
 - `MIMIR_SHADER_DIR`: the directory containing Mimir shaders
    ```bash
    cmake .. \